olbrichattila/gocsvimporter/README.md

 - Code cleanup

 ## Next steps, possible improvements
-- Make it distributable, when analysing the file, record some file pointer number and split up the imporer by distribution the application between (pods, servers, virtual machines).
-Each one of them will open the CSV in a readonly / file shared mode and will start pusing to the databasae engine from it's designated file pointer until it designated target file pointer.
+- Make it distributable, when analyzing the file, record some file pointer number and split up the importer by distribution the application between (pods, servers, virtual machines).
+Each one of them will open the CSV in a readonly / file shared mode and will start pushing to the database engine from it's designated file pointer until it designated target file pointer.
 In theory this could work in one machine to process the file in go routines per block.
 The distributed importers would work the same way